Jacob Laban

 Jacob Laban (born 17 April 2004) is a Samoan rugby league footballer who plays as a for the New Zealand Warriors in the National Rugby League (NRL).

 Background

+Born in Moto'otua, Samoa, on April 17, 2004, Jacob Laban moved to New Zealand at the age of three.
+He comes from a diverse heritage; his father, Patelesio Laban, hails from the Samoan villages of Faleula and Sa'anapu, while his mother, Alysia (Albert) Laban, is of Māori descent from the iwi of Te Āti Awa in Waiwhetu, Lower Hutt.

-Jacob Laban was born in Moto'otua, Samoa on 17th April 2004, before moving to New Zealand at the age of four.
-Laban was educated at St Bernard's College, Lower Hutt before moving to Auckland in 2021 to complete his year 13 studies at Kelston Boys' High School.
-He played his junior rugby league for the Randwick Kingfishers.
+Jacob attended Gracefield Primary School and Hutt Intermediate during his junior years.
+He later enrolled at St Bernard's College in Lower Hutt before moving to Auckland in 2021.
+There, he completed Year 13 at Kelston Boys' High School after being awarded a rugby scholarship.

+Jacob’s journey in rugby league began at the Te Aroha Rugby League Club in Waiwhetu.
+However, due to a shortage of players in the junior grades, he moved to the Randwick Kingfishers.
+It was during his time with Randwick that his talent flourished, earning him selection for the Wellington Orcas representative teams.

-He is related to Ken Laban.
+Jacob is a nephew to Ken Laban on his Samoan grandfather's father's side.

 Career

 Laban made his first grade debut in his side's 34−4 victory over the South Sydney Rabbitohs in round 5 of the 2024 NRL season.

 During a match in NSW cup, Laban was sent off after a melee with Canberra Raiders player Corey Horsburgh when Horsburgh and Laban came to blows.

 On 30 September 2024, Laban was named in the NSW Cup team of the year.